BBK-PiJ-2014-24/Crawler/cw5/README.txt

  * 3) WebNodeImpl - implements the WebNode interface.
 It is a node that contains a WebLink and its
  * 		    priorityNumber.
  *
- * 4) PriorityComparator - a comparator class, which helps order webNodes by their priority number
+ * 4) PriorityComparator - a comparator class, which helps order webNodes by their priority number *
+ * Please read the JavaDoc for further details.